 “Having a personal relationship with the people that make the software and code we’re using is important to us, and we’ve always had a good relationship with Autodesk.
 Our teams share a genuine passion for creating great software for artists,” said Kneale.
 “I used Flame and Maya for a long time and now with the team at Preymaker using it, it’s exciting to see how it’s evolved.
 While Flame artists used to work on projects by themselves before handing over their work, they now can collaborate together in the same frame store, and that’s mind-blowing.”

 Preymaker artists also use many of the machine learning (ML) and artificial intelligence (AI) powered tools in Flame daily, including Timewarp ML and advanced camera tracking.
-Timewarp ML delivers more smooth and artifact-free results and saves time with automated camera tracking functions that help identify moving objects within a scene.
+Timewarp ML delivers more smooth and artifact-free results and automated camera tracking functions help identify moving objects within a scene.

 Kneale emphasized, “AI is a huge disruptor across industries and can be a great tool.
 The confluence of cloud and AI is a real driver for innovation.
 Combined, they’re extremely powerful.
 They can help artists work in broad strokes and move really quickly, before moving into production and taking the time to build controllable assets.”